Thirty days hath September,

 What you need

-A white G-Shock is more special as you’re trying to keep it look good as the day it came out of the box for as long as you can.
+A white G-Shock is more special because you’re trying to keep it look as clean as on the day it came out of the box for as long as you can.

 The plastic resin of this type of watch does get dirty faster than other watches, even with regular use.
 You may notice how the grooves on the underside of the strap gather oils and grime, so the watch loses its white color in time.
 You want to clean very careful your white G-Shock as you want to also maintain its nice appearance, not to mention the functions also.